DarkskyNL/DarkskyNL/README.md

-- 👋 Hi, I’m @DarkskyNL
+- 👋 Hi, I’m @DarkskyNL (Richard)
 - 👀 I’m interested in speedrunning marathons and speedrunning tournament
-- 🌱 I’m currently learning speerunning stream tech
+- 🌱 I’m currently learning speedrunning stream tech and organising a marathon
 - 💞️ I’m looking to collaborate on anything speedrunning marathon tech
 - 📫 How to reach me on Discord DarkSkyNL (darkskynl) or Twitter on @DarkskynL